 The good news is that there are strategies and tools which can help any company overcome their same day delivery challenges.

 Retail delivery typically starts being profitable when orders are over $50.
 Since people select more items when shopping online than when they shop in person, delivery is built for increasing order sizes!
 Find technology that suggests ‘you might also buy’ as customers shop, including during checkout.

 Optimize efficiency across the entire process

 From pick and pack, to loading, to managing delivery exceptions – Putting processes in place to boost efficiency will reduce same day delivery costs along the way.
 That’s one reason for the growth of automation early into the ecommerce fulfillment process, with automated warehouses, and tools to increase efficiency of picking and packing.
 You may need new picking technology that syncs with your delivery management system (the system with visibility into when delivery drivers are coming for pickup).
-This will result in ‘just in time’ pickup that increases delivery capacity while speeding up time to deliver.
+This will result in a just in time delivery pickup process that increases delivery capacity while speeding up time to fulfillment.